panickkalambay/panickkalambay.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "Welcome to my personal website!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
+Hello! 👋
+I am **Panick Kalambay**, and this website is currently under construction.
+Soon, you will find my publications, research projects, and more here.

 Academic background
 ------
-- Assistant Professor, Texas Southern University (09/2025 – Present)
+Assistant Professor, Texas Southern University (09/2025 – Present)
-- Ph.D. in Civil Engineering (Transportation), University of North Carolina at Charlotte (2020 – 2023)
+Ph.D. in Civil Engineering (Transportation), University of North Carolina at Charlotte (2020 – 2023)
-- M.S. in Civil Engineering (Transportation), Osaka University (2017 – 2019)
+M.S. in Civil Engineering (Transportation), Osaka University (2017 – 2019)
-- B.S. in Civil Engineering (Structure & Pavement), University of Kinshasa (2012 – 2015)
+B.S. in Civil Engineering (Structure & Pavement), University of Kinshasa (2012 – 2015)

 Research interests
 ------